ja88a/Chainlink-eth-SecretNetwork/README.md

 - [CosmWasm](https://github.com/CosmWasm/cosmwasm) excellent toolkit and reference documentation
 - [RustUp](https://rustup.rs) full featured Rust toolchain manager, with Cargo & rustc
 - [Chainlink](https://chain.link) tools, vision and their off-chain / on-chain integration design

+## Status
+Work is still in progress to finalize the full end-to-end integration.
+It is planned to have a fully running v0.1 by April 2021.

 ## Tech Requirements